kubermatic/docs/content/kubermatic/master/tutorials_howtos/OPA_integration/_index.en.md

 Constraint Template CRD the users can create rule templates whose parameters are then filled out by the corresponding Constraints.

-### How to activate OPA integration on your cluster
+### How to activate OPA Integration on your cluster

 The integration is specific per user cluster, meaning that it is activated by a flag in the cluster spec.